 Charnjit Singh Bal

-Rejection of Dogmatic Ritualism
+of Dogmatic Ritualism

-Advent of Guru Nanak
+of Guru Nanak

 At the advent of Guru Nanak the cunning religious leaders were exploiting the innocent folks through myths, superstitions, taboos, pagan rites, blind faith rituals etc. The Brahmins denied education and access to religion to lower caste Hindus to keep them ignorant so that they could be exploited through occultism and dogmatism.
 In esoteric Hinduism that was instituted by the elitist Brahmins, every dogma, rite, ritual, taboo and social custom was crafted for the benefit of the Brahmins.
 Every auspicious or inauspicious event in a non-Brahmin's life from birth to death entailed feast and/or offerings to the Brahmins.
 Even after death the Brahmins had deluded the naÔve Hindus into believing that the ritual feast given to them and holy men would benefit the hostís ancestors living in celestial abode.

-In each of the Hindu holy cities of Banaras and Peryaug (Allahabad) the Brahmins had installed a holy saw (Kervutter) with which they butchered the gullible people after extorting all their worldly possessions on the pretext of securing passage to Shivpuri, the abode of Shiva, one of the gods in mythological Hindu trilogy.
+In each of the Hindu holy cities of Banaras and Peryaug (Allahabad) the Brahmins had installed a Kervutter, holy saw with which they butchered the gullible people after extorting all their worldly possessions on the pretext of securing passage to Shivpuri, the abode of Shiva, one of the gods in mythological Hindu trinity.
 Since the saw at Peryaug was considered less sacred than the one at Banaras, it generated less income comparatively, so the crafty Brahmins at Peryaug devised another devious means of exploitation.
 They cunningly popularized a giant tree and propagated that anyone who committed suicide by falling off that tree after donating all his/her material wealth to Brahmins he would be immortalized.

-Worship of Shiv-Ling (Phallus),
+of Shiv-Ling (Phallus), jonepeeth (Satiís Vagina)

-Human and Animal Sacrifices
+and Animal Sacrifices

 The exploitations and atrocities committed in the name of religion by the self-serving clerics, spurious gurus, crafty holy quacks and aristocrats of the two predominant religions, Hinduism and Islam, in India at the time, inspired the conscientious Nanak to found a novel religion, Sikhism.

 Guru Nanak Sahib accompanied by his childhood, life-long Muslim companion Merdana undertook four arduous odysseys traveling all over the Indian Sub-continent and the Middle East, at a time when transportation means were scant.
-On his mission Guru Sahib visited virtually all the Hindu and Muslim prominent shrines on the auspicious holy days to reach out to the maximum number of people and enlighten them with his universal religious concepts.
+On his mission Guru Sahib visited virtually all the Hindu and Muslim prominent shrines on the auspicious holy days so as to reach out to the maximum number of people and enlighten them with his universal religious concepts.
 He exposed and denounced the cunning clerics and holy quacks and cautioned the people against the futile blind faith rituals.
 During his odysseys Guru Sahib went out of his way to meet the Muslim and Hindu holy sages, Monks and Ascetics.

-Friend of the Meek
+of the Meek

 Guru Nanak Sahib was a pragmatic monotheist, an avid humanist, social reformist and a charismatic Guru (spiritual guide) who preferred to project himself as a meek human being and a humble messenger of the God.
 During his sojourn at Sadpur (Amnabad) Guru Sahib stayed with a meek carpenter named Laalo Ghataura.
 Malik Bhago, an official of the administrator of Sadpur invited Guru Sahib to a ritual feast that was traditionally attended by the Brahmins, Monks and Ascetics.
-The Guru Sahib refused saying that he preferred Laaloís hard earned simple bread to the lavish feast hosted by corrupt Malik Bhago who was exploiting the poor and that the ritual feast would benefit only the invitees who relished the feast not his ancestors.
+The Guru Sahib refused saying that he preferred Laaloís hard earned simple bread to the lavish feast hosted by corrupt Malik Bhago who was exploiting the poor; and that the ritual feast would benefit only the invitees who relished the feast not his ancestors.